paulopimenta6/ph_codes/R/elsa/img/glm_bin.md

 #### Interpretation:

-- Intercept: The intercept is significant (p < 0.001), indicating the baseline log-odds of hypertension when both sodium and potassium are zero.
+- Intercept (1.310): The intercept is significant (p < 0.001), indicating the baseline log-odds of hypertension when both sodium and potassium are zero.
-- Sodium (sod): A small negative but highly significant effect (p < 0.001), suggesting that increasing sodium reduces the odds of hypertension.
+- Sodium (sod) (Estimate = -0.007143): A small negative but highly significant effect (p < 0.001), suggesting that increasing sodium reduces the odds of hypertension.
-- Potassium (pot): Also significant (p < 0.01), where increasing potassium decreases the odds of hypertension.
+- Potassium (pot) (Estimate = -0.01488): Also significant (p < 0.01), where increasing potassium decreases the odds of hypertension.
-- Interaction term (sod): Highly significant (p < 0.001), suggesting that the relationship between sodium and hypertension depends on the level of potassium.
+- Interaction term (sod:pot) (Estimate = 0.0001704): Highly significant (p < 0.001), suggesting that the relationship between sodium and hypertension depends on the level of potassium.

+- P-values: All coefficients (sodium, potassium, and the interaction) are statistically significant (p < 0.05), suggesting that each variable has a significant effect on hypertension when considered with the interaction.
+- Model fit: AIC (6368.9) and residual deviance (6360.9): These values ​​indicate the goodness of fit.
+Compared to the other models, this one has a good fit (smaller AIC indicates better fit).
+- Distribution of residuals: The distribution of residuals appears reasonably symmetric, indicating that the model is not violating the assumptions of logistic regression.

 ### Model 2: Sodium and Potassium without Interaction